JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Louise.md

 However, we conclude that we wanted a big concept because we are with a large group.
 So, we came up with a concept.
 Transforming ‘going to a gym’ in something nice.
 In something you want to do & you earns money for.
 We made a tell sell likely video to show the concept.

+We divided the tasks.
+I was responsible for the styling and the casting of the set.
+The tasks were well divided and together with each other we had a lot of fun.

 </details>